dibyarupajena/vegmazona/README.md

     - inside frontend, created SigninScreen.js inside screens
         - copy, pasted from productScreen, write some changes
         - //committed to have the basic template from where to start
+        - in the return will create a form<html>
+        - styling for forms
+        - submit Handler runs when user clicks on sign in, which records the email and password
     - define a route for signin in app.js
+    - Now create user action file under actions and write
+    - Under constants folder create userConstants.js
+    - now again time for reducers, under it, userReducers.js
+    - next, ```npm install body-parser```
+    - body parser is middleware for express that provide data that the user enter post request to your node application